Marie Skłodowska-Curie actions - Individual Fellowship Programme

-- 15 July 2019 - Deadline to submit a full application (includes B1 and B2, but excluding the A1 administrative forms) to firstname.lastname@example.org.
-We will aim to provide comments/feedback from reviewers by the first week of August.
+- 28 July 2019 - Deadline to submit a full application (includes B1 and B2, but excluding the A1 administrative forms) to email@example.com.
+We will aim to provide comments/feedback by mid August.

 The most important characteristic of this scheme is that you have to move country.
 There are three ways in which you can do this:

 - Move from one EU country to another.

 - Come from outside the EU into the EU.

 - Go from inside the EU to outside the EU (but come back for a year at the end).

 There is also a Career Restart opportunity for those looking to get back into academia.

 You need to have at least a PhD or four full-time years of experience of doing research at an equivalent level.
 Nationality restrictions also apply in some cases: